Free Guide

 Incentivized reviews

 Many Korean clinics offer discounts in exchange for positive reviews.
 Some have dedicated marketing teams creating content that looks organic.
-Estimates from community analysis suggest that 70 to 80 percent of reviews on some platforms may have a promotional element.
+A meaningful share of reviews on the leading Korean platforms carry a promotional element, based on long-running discussion in Korean patient communities.
+No formal study has quantified the exact percentage.

 This does not mean every positive review is fake.
 But it means you cannot take review volume or rating averages at face value.